-Many IC providers lack sufficient analog expertise to develop compelling mixed-signal ICs.
-As a result, manufacturers of electronic devices value IC providers that can supply them with mixed-signal ICs with greater functionality, smaller size and lower power requirements at a reduced cost and shorter time-to-market.
+Many third-party IC providers lack sufficient analog expertise to develop compelling mixed-signal ICs.
+As a result, manufacturers of electronic devices value third-party providers that can supply them with mixed-signal ICs with greater functionality, smaller size and lower power requirements at a reduced cost and shorter time-to-market.